jyutzler/Bridge-Systems/system.md

 * raise other minor: 4-cards, extras
 * rebid opener's suit: retreat (minimum, no stopper in new minor)

-### Reverses
-After a 1/1 bid, a reverse shows 15+ HCP, an unbalanced hand, and at least five cards in the first suit.
-It is forcing for one round.
-Responder has two weak responses:
-   * A rebid at the two-level shows 5+ cards in the suit
-   * 2NT denies 5+ cards

-Both of these responses are forcing for one round.
-Without good support, opener will usually retreat to the first suit.
-The exception is when there is another unbid four-card suit (e.g., 5-0-4-4 distribution).

-All other bids by responder are natural and forcing to game.
 ## Two Over One
 By an unpassed hand, a two-over-one response shows 13+ points and 4+ cards or exactly 3 of opener's major.